OpenGammaProject/Open-Gamma-Detector/README.md

 * Easily programmable using the Arduino IDE.
 * Low-voltage device: No HV needed for PMT.
 * Low power consumption: ~25 mA @ 5V.
+* Geiger Mode: Capable of up to 30,000 cps without energy measurement.
-* Capable of up to 10,000 counts per second with a serial connection.
+* Default Mode: Capable of up to 10,000 cps while also measuring energy.
 * 4096 ADC channels for the energy range of about 30 keV to 1300 keV.

 ## Hardware